 Monitoring and assessment

-6. OIC shall maintain appropriate monitoring and assessment in line with the JAMP 2014-2021, paying particular attention to:
+6. OIC shall maintain appropriate monitoring and assessment in line with the current Joint Assessment and Monitoring Programme (JAMP), paying particular attention to:

 a. annual data collection and periodic evaluation of the impact of discharges, emissions and losses of substances from offshore sources, which cause or are likely to cause pollution;